vrezhMik/vrezhMik/README.md

 - 👋 Hi, I’m Vrezh Mikayelyan
-- 👀 I’m interested in electronics
+- 👀 I’m making robots
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning AI
 - 📫 How to reach me on IG : <a href="https://www.instagram.com/vrezh_mik/" target="_blank">@vrezh_mik</a>
 - 👨🏻‍💻 Websites I have worked on : <a href="https://chickenbites.am/">Chicken Bites</a>, <a href="https://glendalelawfirm.com/">Glendale Law Firm </a>